Facebook finally tests a GIF button for comments

 This anti-GIF orthodoxy eventually began to hold Facebook back.
 Fellow content-browsing site Imgur has ridden GIF sharing to 150 million users, and BuzzFeed’s GIF listicles have been some of the most popular links leading people away from Facebook.

 But now Facebook is diving headfirst into visual communication, following Snapchat’s lead as social media usage evolves from text statuses to rich media.
 Most of that focus has been on video.
-However, Facebook sees flexibility is crucial to keeping users from straying to other broadcast channels.
+However, Facebook sees flexibility as crucial to keeping users from straying to other broadcast channels.

 If the test is well received, Facebook comment reels might soon be filled with ‘reaction GIFs’.
 These typically use a clip of a movie, television show, or cartoon to express the emotion of the user, from excitement to concern.